EpicFazbear/remote-comms-server/README.md

-### ARCHIVE NOTICE ##
-This separate webserver is no longer needed as its functionality has been merged right into [remote-comms-bot](https://github.com/EpicFazbear/remote-comms-bot).
+**ARCHIVE NOTICE:** This separate webserver is no longer needed as its functionality has been merged right into [remote-comms-bot](https://github.com/EpicFazbear/remote-comms-bot).
 All you need to do is that if you've deployed your bot onto Heroku, use the bot's URL in place of the separate server's URL.

 # Remote Communcations Server